Maintenance

 MWCC’s capping stacks are essential to our Containment System and our top priority is assuring their functionality during a response.
 To that end, each capping stack undergoes monthly visual inspections where an inspector examines all the external components to verify integrity.
 On a quarterly basis, MWCC function tests each capping stack to make sure all valves and rams function precisely as intended.
 Semi-annually, MWCC conducts pressure verification on each capping stack.
 During a pressure verification, the capping stack is hooked up to a Hydraulic Pressure Unit (HPU) that creates pressure using a series of pumps to exert force equal to the flow ratings of each capping stack.

 In addition to maintenance routines regularly performed by the MWCC team, the Bureau of Safety and Environment Enforcement (BSEE) conducts annual inspections and verifications.
+Trendsetter Engineering, the world’s expert in deepwater capping equipment, helps MWCC maintain the capping stacks with support from KOS.
 Additionally, MWCC uses DNV GL, the world’s largest classification society, to conduct regular independent third-party function verifications on our capping stacks.

 pic-maintenance-3

-MWCC maintains several pieces of supportive equipment at our SURF Shore Base, these include our dispersant stock, water column monitoring kit, well head straightening tool and interim collection equipment including top hats and riser insertion tube tools.
-All support equipment is maintained with the same rigor as our capping stacks and extended flowback equipment.
+MWCC maintains several pieces of supportive equipment at our SURF Shore Base, these include our dispersant stock, water column monitoring kit, wellhead straightening tool, open flow collection equipment such as top hats and riser insertion tube tools, and closed flow collection equipment such as subsea flowlines, manifolds, and free standing risers.
+All support equipment is maintained with the same rigor as our capping stacks.
 Both visual inspection and function testing are used to verify response readiness.

 pic-maintenance-4

 MWCC complies with a robust maintenance program approved by the American Bureau of Shipping (ABS), the world’s leader in setting safety standards for tankers and vessels used for offshore energy operations.
-All required certifications are maintained on both of our two Modular Capture Vessels (MCV).
-Furthermore, BSEE and the United States Coast Guard conduct annual inspections to confirm the vessels are maintained to meet all regulatory standards.
-The MCVs are used to transport hydrocarbons from large international oil tankers parked offshore to and from processing and refining facilities onshore, a process called lightering.
+The Eagle Texas is maintained to become a fully classified Floating Offshore Installation upon deployment.
+BSEE and the United States Coast Guard conduct annual inspections to confirm the vessel is maintained to meet all regulatory standards.

-The equipment, or topsides processing modules, used to separate the oil from gas on the vessels are stored at our MCV Shore Base in functioning, or warm stacked, condition.
-Warm stacking indicates that these systems remain fully functional with the control system turned on, this maintains the integrity of the equipment and confirms that it is deployment ready.
+The equipment, or topsides processing modules, used to separate the oil from gas on the vessels, are stored at our MCV Shore Base in functioning, or warm stacked, condition.
+Warm stacking indicates that these systems remain fully functional with the control systems turned on, this maintains the integrity of the equipment and confirms that it is deployment ready.

 Demonstrations